Visitor information - Saltford Parish Council

 If visiting Saltford for its river side areas or for recreational purposes, please see the ‘River Avon in Saltford‘ page and information the links below.

 Saltford’s river side is in a residential area with narrow roads.
 If visiting by vehicle please park lawfully and considerately.
-Available parking is available in a short stay car park and a small section of highway.
-B&NES Council parking enforcement (traffic wardens) visit regularly, especially during periods of good weather as do the police to ensure good access for large emergency vehicles.
+Available parking is available in a short stay car park (pay and display, 3hrs maximum stay) and a small section of highway (3hrs maximum stay).
+B&NES Council parking enforcement visit regularly throughout the year as do the police to ensure good access for large emergency vehicles.
 There are parking restrictions on the the majority of the highway near the river, including double yellow lines (see the parking section below).
 Visitors to the area are strongly encouraged to use public transport accessed from the A4 Bath Road, or to walk or cycle to Saltford’s river side areas.
+More information can be found below.

 Public toilets